“D” reorganization: “Spin-off” and “Split-off”

 * Corporate T contains the assets of former corporation A and of T.

-Requirements for Divisive “D” Reorganization imposed by IRC §355
+Requirements for Divisive “D” d reorganization requirements imposed by IRC §355

 * Distribution of Control -by the original corporation to its shareholders